blakeiwai/AvoidO/README.md

 ## Process:

-1. Design Chassis in Solidworks to be 3D printed
+1. Design Chassis Assembly in Solidworks

-   * Create assembly complete with housing for all electronic components
+   * Assembly comes complete with housing for all electronic components
-2. Learn how to drive the motors and use the sweeping ultrasonic function
+2. Drive the motors and use the sweeping ultrasonic function
 3. Assemble and test robot

    * Fine-tune motors to drive in a straight line